movermeyer/killdupes/README.rst

     X    2.0  B  14.03.14 18:17:37  tests/samples/full2
     Kill files? (all/empty/incompletes/duplicates) [a/e/i/d/N]

-If there are many files to scan it will display a progress dashboard:
+If there are many files to scan it will display a progress dashboard while
+working:

 .. code:: bash